Mel Meyer: Works

 His work included metal sculptures, watercolors, stained glass, frescoes and acrylic on canvas paintings.
 He worked, as well, with handmade paper and textiles.
 He did much of his work at his studio on the campus at Vianney High School which he opened in 1969.

 Awards and honors

 Brother Mel was awarded an honorary PhD from St. Louis University.
 There is a sculpture garden in St. Louis devoted exclusively to his work.
-A book about his life, "Brother Mel: A Lifetime of Making Art,” was published in 2009.
+A book about his life, Brother Mel: A Lifetime of Making Art, was published in 2009.

 Artist's philosophy

 “Art is an outgrowth of what the person is," said Meyer.
 "I’m a happy person.
 The feeling of being happy finds its way into the art.”

 Death

-Brother Mel died on October 12, 2013 at the Marianist community residence on the campus of St. John Vianney High School in Kirkwood, Mo., of complications of heart disease.
+Brother Mel died on October 12, 2013 at the Marianist community residence on the campus of St. John Vianney High School in Kirkwood, Missouri, of complications of heart disease.
 He was 85.
 Survivors include two sisters, Elsi Pondrom and Audrey Smith, and a brother, Gilbert Meyer.